patrycja-io/asteroids/README.md

 ### User stories

-* As Max, I want to have a unique experience and play with oldschool game. so we can enjoy this service together.
+* As Max, I want to have a unique experience and play with an old school game. so we can enjoy this service together.
-* As Anna, I want show my friends a game that I used to play when I was a kid.
+* As Anna, I would like to show my friends a game that I used to play when I was a kid.
-* As a grandma, I want to be able to understand my kids, and explore subject close to their heart.
+* As a grandma, I want to be able to understand my kids and explore subjects close to their hearts.

 ## Wireframes